The 10 Most Common Surgical Procedures

 Cataract surgery is a simple, safe operation that can fix your vision.
 There are several types of cataract surgery available, and each has its benefits and drawbacks.

 The most common type is cataract extraction.
 It involves using a special tool called an excimer laser to break the lens into small pieces and remove it from your eye.
-Other types of cataract surgery include cataract removals by incision (open surgery) or laser perforation (closed surgery).
+Other types of cataract operation include cataract removals by incision (open surgery) or laser perforation (closed surgery).

 2. C-section